 Another smart tuner from Snark.
-This model is great for both left and right-handed players as it can rotate 360 degrees.
+The Snark ST-8 is great for both left and right-handed players as it can rotate 360 degrees.
 On top of that, the “stay put clip” sets it aside from other tuners.
 If you want to keep it in place while you practice, or just make sure it won’t fall off during the process, it’s as easy as just clipping where you want it.

 The clip has some force to it.
 This means that if your ukulele isn’t that well made, you run the risk of it leaving a mark.

 This tuner has a bright display and works perfectly as a tuner for guitar or ukulele, with the bonus of a metronome with the option to tap in the tempo.
 It’s third place on our list, it’s a great choice if you want a tight clamp that won’t buzz or move around easily. .